dannysmith/manual/README.md

 ### Things I need

 * **Movement**.
 My worst nightmare is a week of 8-hour days sat silently at my laptop.
 I need to move and wave my arms about, and I need to talk.
 This means I really like pairing.
 I love walking meetings, and walk about a lot when I'm thinking - I'm sorry if this is distracting.
 * **Variety**.
 While I can be very happy doing a single type of work (say coding) for quite a long time, the longer I do it the more I crave something different once it's done.
+The exception to this is work that is inherantly varied, like coaching and project-management.
-* **A [oppo](https://www.urbandictionary.com/define.php?term=oppo&defid=219610)**.
+* **An [oppo](https://www.urbandictionary.com/define.php?term=oppo&defid=219610)**.
 I work fine alone, but am happer when I've got a partner(s) in crime.
-I need people to bounce ideas of and to have people challenge me.
+I need someone to bounce ideas of and to challenge me.
 * **Transparency**.
 I need to have open conversations and the more I feel involved in bigger business decisions, the more engaged I'll be.
 * **Autonomy**.
 I really need to feel trusted, and to be given autonomy.

 ### Things I love

-* Process problems
-* People
-* Dev Tools
-* Systems thinking
-* Clean, well structured code.
-I'd rather spend half an hour talking with a whiteboard before writing any code.
-* Systems and Processes
+* Designing systems and solving systems-related problems.
+I find systems that involve people.
+* Building tools that make people's lives easier.
+Because programmers are people, this means I really enjoy building tools and abstractions to make programmers lives easier, too.
+* Clean, well-structured code that's east to read and reason about.
+* Clean, well-designed business systems that are easy to use and reason about.

 ### Things I find hard